TED Web Chat

 Jury Service /Court Attendance

-If an employee is called for jury service or are required to attend court, please ensure they claim from the Court for loss of earnings, as this amount will be deducted from their salary.
+If an employee is called for jury service or is required to attend court, please ensure they claim from the Court for loss of earnings, as this amount will be deducted from their salary.
+Employees will receive their normal salary during jury service or attendance at court.
 The employee must advise their manager as soon as they are called for jury service or to attend court.
-For further guidance please refer to the Court Attendance Bulletin on Ping! or available from Human Resources.
+For further guidance, please refer to the Court Attendance Bulletin on the Council’s Intranet or available from Human Resources.

 Public Duties

-Staff who are involved with the local community will be provided with reasonable time off for public duties subject to prior written agreement of their Assistant Director/Head of Department e.g. Justice of the Peace, School Governor.
+Staff who are involved with the local community will be provided with reasonable time off for public duties, subject to the prior written agreement of their Assistant Director/Head of Department, e.g., Justice of the Peace or School Governor.
+Such time off should be recorded on the employee’s personal file and the Payroll and HR System.

 Flexi-Leave